FatahChan/appwrite-offline-sync-with-rxdb/README.md

 - **User Authentication**: Users can register and log in to manage their tasks.
 - **Real-time Sync**: The app synchronizes data with a remote database using Appwrite and RxDB.
 - **Offline Support**: Users can continue to add and manage tasks even when offline.
 Changes will sync automatically when the connection is restored.
-- **Responsive Design**: The app is designed to be responsive and user-friendly.

 ## Technologies Used